microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/09-simulating-dataverse.md

 {{% powerfx-interactive %}}
 Assert(CountRows(accounts)=1);

-Experimental.SimulateDataverse({Entity:"accounts", Then: Table()});
+Preview.SimulateDataverse({Entity:"accounts", Then: Table()});

 Assert(CountRows(accounts)=0);
 {{% /powerfx-interactive %}}

 Want to explore more concepts examples checkout the [Learning Playground](/PowerApps-TestEngine/learning/playground?title=assert-simulated-dataverse) to explore related testing concepts.

-## Using Experimental.SimulateDataverse
+## Using Preview.SimulateDataverse

-The `Experimental.SimulateDataverse` function allows you to define simulated responses for Dataverse actions such as query, create, update, and delete.
+The `Preview.SimulateDataverse` function allows you to define simulated responses for Dataverse actions such as query, create, update, and delete.
 Here is the syntax:

     ```powerfx
-    Experimental.SimulateDataverse({ Action: "Query", Entity: "TableName", When: { Field: "value" }, Then: Table({Name: "Test"}) })
+    Preview.SimulateDataverse({ Action: "Query", Entity: "TableName", When: { Field: "value" }, Then: Table({Name: "Test"}) })
     ```

 ## Parameters